Billal Brahimi

-Billal Brahimi (بلال براهيمي; born 14 March 2000) is a professional footballer who plays mainly as a winger for Campeonato Brasileiro Série A club Santos.
+Billal Brahimi (بلال براهيمي; born 14 March 2000) is a professional footballer who plays mainly as a winger for club Le Mans.
 Born in France, he plays for the Algeria national team.

 Club career

 Early career

 Born in Beaumont-sur-Oise, Brahimi played for the youth categories of amateur sides Cergy Pontoise and Saint-Ouen-l'Aumône before moving to Portugal in 2016 to pursue a professional career.
 After one year at Leixões, he joined Middlesbrough on a ten-day trial period in the summer of 2017.

 Middlesbrough

 After scoring three times in four matches, Brahimi was offered a two-year scholarship deal by Boro in August 2017, and started to feature with the under-18s.
 He became a member of the under-23 squad ahead of the 2018–19 season, and made his first team debut for the club on 28 August 2018, in a 2–1 win over Rochdale in the EFL Cup, coming on as a substitute for Muhamed Bešić at the Riverside Stadium.